Google Search Result Types: A Visual Guide

 4. Optimize the page.

-Just like organic SEO, getting featured in Rich Answers requires some on-page SEO work.
+Just like organic SEO, getting into featured snippets requires some on-page SEO work.
 For starters, make sure you include your keywords and related terms in your content.
-You can analyze & optimize your page's content in live view with Website Auditor — the tool's content editing module will give you specific optimization advice and recalculate your optimization scores as you type.
+You can analyze and optimize your page's content in live view with Website Auditor — the tool's content editing module will give you specific optimization advice and recalculate your optimization scores as you type.
 Free version will do.

-Image result boxes are often incorporated into Google's organic SERP and appear the first results page.
-These results link directly to Google Images, where little things called Vertical Searches come into play.
-If you've got a got a photo on Flickr with the appropriate content and tags, you'll also appear in Google Images.
+Image result boxes are often incorporated into Google's organic SERP and appear on the first results page.
+Image pack is seen as a horizontal row of images relevant to the query.
+These results link directly to Google Images search, where little things called Vertical Searches come into play.
+If you've got a photo on Flickr with the appropriate content and tags, you'll also appear in Google Images.

 1. Optimize image size.

-You've probably heard that Google's all about speed, so it's in your best interest to get your images as small as you can, while maintaining the visual aesthetic.
-You can test your images and get a ready-made download link for their compressed version if their size can be safely reduced in WebSite Auditor by going to Content Analysis -> Page Audit.
-Look for Uncompressed images under the Page Speed section, and switch to the Recommendation tab to download your images, readily compressed.
+You've surely heard that Google's all about speed, so it's in your best interest to get your images as small as you can, while maintaining the visual aesthetic.
+You can test your images in WebSite Auditor by going to Content Analysis > Page Audit.
+Add the page that you need to audit, switch to Technical factors > Mobile Friendliness and Page Speed.